picfight/pfcd/docs/json_rpc_api.md

-Websockets are the preferred transport for pfcd RPC and are used by applications such as [pfcwallet](https://github.com/picfight/pfcwallet) for inter-process communication with btcd.
+Websockets are the preferred transport for pfcd RPC and are used by applications such as [pfcwallet](https://github.com/picfight/pfcwallet) for inter-process communication with pfcd.
 The websocket connection endpoint for pfcd is `wss://your_ip_or_domain:8334/ws`.

 In addition to the [standard API](#Methods), an [extension API](#WSExtMethods)